 Practice Mindfulness on the Spring Equinox: A Special Retreat on How to Meditate

 This retreat will focus on the practice of meditation, appealing to new meditators, those with a developed practice, and those simply seeking renewal in the serenity of a contemplative environment.
 Retreat practice provides the opportunity to step away from the speed and habitual patterns of our daily life, providing the space for us to deepen our practice and understanding.
 We will begin with learning how to meditate, progress to examining ourselves and our practice thoroughly, including working on bringing mindfulness into daily life including working with our emotions.
-The program will consist of sitting and walking meditation, talks and guided meditations, group discussion, yoga, and optional one-on-one interviews with a meditation instructor.
+The program will consist of sitting and walking meditation, talks and guided meditations, group discussion, and yoga.
 During breaks, one can walk our labyrinth and trails, relax in the saunas, or simply enjoy the contemplative setting.
 Talks and guided meditations will be derived from the book Mindfulness in Action by Chögyam Trungpa Rinpoche; each participant will receive a free copy.

 Our caterer, Fresh Company, will provide healthy, delicious vegetarian meals, featuring locally grown and produced ingredients, served buffet-style.
 For those with food sensitivities, ingredients will be listed for each dish served.
 For those with special dietary needs, you may bring any supplemental items you require.